MKSounds/ADAU1701-I2S-Audio-Driver-for-Raspberry-Pi/README.md

 The installation guide is available on my website: https://digital-audio-labs.jimdofree.com/english/raspberry-pi/adau1701-i2s-driver/.

+The testproject is a Sigma Studio project file to test the digital IO-ports of the ADAU1701.
+Therefore a sine wave is generated, output on MP6, fed back to MP0 and output to the DAC.
+The aim is to check whether the config of the pins and the wireing of the dsp are correct.

 Wireing Raspberry to ADAU1701
 -------------------------------------
 Pin 12 (PCM_CLK)  -  MP5 and MP11